HaloZero/FEWD_Curriculum_33/Extra_Stuff_I_Can_Use/advanced_hosting/slides.md

 * Does not working with more back-end services (Rails, node.js, etc.)
 * It's not super fast to sync your changes
+* It's not going to support Worpdress (but you can have a blog)

 ---